Crazyco-xyz/christmas-challenge-2024/README.md

 After logging in, you will find the file picker in which you can see all your uploaded files.
 In the beginning this will be empty, but you can upload files using the upload box in the bottom left.
-For creating folders, you double-click on the `Add Folder` icon located at the end of the file listing.
+For creating folders, you double-click on the `Create Folder` icon located at the end of the file listing.

 Files can be opened/previewed by double-clicking on them, just like folders.
 More options are available by right-clicking on files or folders.
 The sidebar on the left shows you a quick access to the folders located in the